awayken/miles.ink/README.md

 ## Deploying Miles.ink

-Miles.ink uses Glynn to deploy it.
-For obvious reasons, the `_glynn.yml` file is not committed with the project.
+Miles.ink uses a Node script to deploy itself.
+For obvious reasons, the `deploy.js` file is not committed with the project.

 To deploy the site:

-    glynn
+    npm run deploy